Aleksandr Borovkov: Life and career

 He was an Invited Speaker of the ICM in 1966 in Moscow and in 1978 in Helsinki (Rate of convergence and large deviations in invariance principle).

-He was elected in 1966 a corresponding member and in 1990 a full member of the Russian Academy of Sciences.
+Borovkov was elected in 1966 a corresponding member and in 1990 a full member of the Russian Academy of Sciences.
 In 1979 he received the USSR State Prize.

-Winner of the Kolmogorov Prize (2015).
+He was also awarded the Kolmogorov Prize in 2015.